Here's some of the financial help available in B.C. during the COVID-19 crisis

 More than 250,000 eligible frontline workers will receive temporary pandemic pay, a lump-sum payment of about $4 per hour for a 16-week period, starting on March 15, 2020.
 Eligible workers will receive the payment directly through their employer and do not need to apply.

 Temporary pandemic pay is part of the province's $5-billion COVID-19 Action Plan.

 $300 more to income and disability assistance

-An additional monthly benefit of $300 will be added to cheques issued to low-income seniors and those on disability and income assistance for the next three months as part of the provincial government's $5-billion COVID-19 financial aid plan.
+An additional monthly benefit of $300 will be added to cheques issued to low-income seniors and those on disability and income assistance as part of the provincial government's $5-billion COVID-19 financial aid plan.

 It means people receiving income assistance and disability assistance in B.C. will be able to apply for the emergency federal support program, without having that money taken off their assistance cheques.